stanerab/Blueprint_App/README.md

 Built in collaboration with a clinical psychologist at a private mental health hospital, Blueprint has evolved through multiple rounds of real stakeholder testing and feedback from a ward-based management dashboard (v1.0) to a session-focused clinical workflow tool (v1.4).

+Blueprint has undergo multiple QA testing with internal stakeholder reporting bugs and updates which has now been fixed.

 **Live Demo:** https://blueprintcaretech.com